polytope-labs/sync-committee-rs/README.md

 - ✅ The prover.
 - ✅ The verifier

+## Deprecation

+This repo has been moved to the [hyperbridge repo](https://github.com/polytope-labs/hyperbridge)

 ## primitives
 Consists of the types and structs as defined and described in the spec mentioned earlier.
 It also consists of the utility functions